 Understanding the complex set of molecular reactions that underlie endocytosis and other trafficking events requires examining these events in live cells.
 Thus, the lab has turned to high-resolution, high-speed, multi-color confocal and super-resolution imaging of proteins in cultured neurons.
 These approaches provide a way of examining the kinetics and spatial features of the molecular events at individual living synapses.
 We utilize a number of novel assays centered on single-molecule localization and tracking using Photoactivated Localization Microscopy (PALM) to examine protein positioning and movement at the synapse in living cells at the highest resolution possible.
 These tools provide the perfect complement to whole-cell and single-channel electrophysiological assays, which naturally track receptor function at high speed but typically with little or no spatial resolution.
 The lab aims to combine these approaches with molecular perturbation of protein function to provide unprecedented spatial, temporal, and molecular understanding of the protein trafficking events in spines.

 We are grateful to a number of sources for supporting our research.
-Our principle support is from the NIMH through R01 MH080046 and through a collaborative R01 MH096376 in the CRCNS mechanism that we share with Sri Raghavachari at Duke University.
-We also collaborate with Harry Higgs at Dartmouth and Tatyana Svitkina at Penn on a project funded by NIGMS, and with Anthony DeVico here at UMB on a project funded by the Gates Foundation.
+Our principle support is from the NIMH through R01 MH080046, as well as through the CRCNS mechanism in a collaborative R01 that we share with Sri Raghavachari at Duke University.
+We also collaborate with Harry Higgs at Dartmouth and Tatyana Svitkina at Penn on a project funded by NIGMS, with Steve Meriney and Markus Dittrich at Pitt and CMU (CRCNS/NINDS), and with Tom Abrams in the Department of Pharmacology (NIMH).
 The Dana Foundation and the Broad Foundation provided important support for the development of PALM in the lab, and its application toward understanding synaptic dysfunction in Alzheimer’s Disease.
 We also are grateful to the Katherine D. and Theodore J. Carski Foundation for their support of the Department and our lab.